insure logo

 Which Ohio cities and ZIP codes are most expensive for car insurance?

-Cleveland has the most expensive ZIP codes for car insurance in Ohio, with average annual premiums of $2,177.
+Cleveland has the highest car insurance rates in Ohio, with average annual premiums of $2,177 across its most expensive ZIP codes.

 CityZIP codeAverage annual premiumAverage monthly premium